Architecture of Wasmtime

 1. First all imports are type-checked.
 The provided list of imports is cross-referenced with the list of imports recorded in the wasmtime_environ::Module and all types are verified to line up and match (according to the core wasm specification's definition of type matching).

 2. Each wasmtime_environ::Module has a list of initializers that need to be completed before instantiation is finished.
-For MVP wasm this only involves loading the import into the correct index array, but for module linking this could involve instantiating other modules, handling alias fields, etc. In any case the result of this step is a wasmtime_runtime::Imports array which has the values for all imported items into the wasm module.
+For MVP wasm this only involves loading the import into the correct index array, but for module linking this could involve instantiating other modules, handling alias fields, etc. In any case the result of this step is a crate::runtime::vm::Imports array which has the values for all imported items into the wasm module.
 Note that in this case an import is typically some sort of raw pointer to the actual state plus the VMContext of the instance that was imported from.
 The final result of this step is an InstanceAllocationRequest, which is then submitted to the configured instance allocator, either on-demand or pooling.

 3. The InstanceHandle corresponding to this instance is allocated.
 How this is allocated depends on the strategy (malloc for on-demand, slab allocation for pooling).
 In addition to initialization of the fields of InstanceHandle this also initializes all the fields of the VMContext for this handle (which as mentioned above is adjacent to the InstanceHandle allocation after it in memory).
 This does not process any data segments, element segments, or the start function at this time.